t-mcneal/rhout/README.md

 3. **Add an API Key**

    An API key is needed to access Google Maps API.
 Visit [Google Maps Platform](https://developers.google.com/maps) to set up an account and API key.
-Then, create an `apikey.properties` file in the project's root directory.
+Then, create an `MapApiKey.properties` file in the project's root directory.
 Add the text below to the file, replacing `API_KEY` with a Google Maps API key, and save the file.